kestra-io/docs/docs/plugin-developer-guide/runnable-task/README.md

 ```

 ## Documentation
-Don't forget to document your tasks, for this we provide a set of annotations that are explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.
+Remember to document your tasks.
+For this, we provide a set of annotations explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.